voronoys/barchartraceR2D3/README.md

 It is a very common example of bar char races.
-The data is provided by [Interbrand](https://www.interbrand.com/best-brands/) and presents the market value of several Brands around the world showing its evolution over time.
+The data is provided by [Interbrand](https://www.interbrand.com/best-brands/) and presents the brand value for several brands around the world showing its evolution over time.

 ![](www/img/brands.png)